adamadair/Kata/kata02/kata02.md

 ## Day 4 Notes (4/04/2016)
 1. A refinement of the Day 2 chop.
 A slightly easier to read recursive binary search function, and a much better looking chop method.

+## Day 5 Notes (4/13/2016)
+1. My snallest and most efficient chop to date.
+I took over a month to complete what was supposed to take 5 days, but I think that I am actually better for it.